 NOTE: n is the name of the drive

 If all else fails, you can always make use of third-party software to fix this error such as AOMEI Partition Assistant.
 It's a powerful program that you can download for free.

 If you've decided to use this software to resolve your problem, here is a step-by-step guide on how to use it.

 Other third-party partition software you can use are Paragon, Macrorit, and GParted.
-These software are similar to AOMEI.
+This software is similar to AOMEI.
 Just go to their website and follow the instructions for installation.